 Genuine Temporary Entrant (GTE)

-To be granted a student visa, applicants must satisfy the department that they have a genuine intention to stay in Australia temporarily.
+To be granted a skilled visa, applicants must satisfy the department that they have a genuine intention to stay in Australia temporarily.

 Factors that the department considers as part of the GTE requirement include:

-Examples of where a student might be considered not to be a Genuine Temporary Entrant are:
+Examples of where a applicant might be considered not to be a Genuine Temporary Entrant are:

 GTE considerations | Negative examples |